-- the Department of Transport, Tourism and Sport's (D/TTaS) Vehicle Registration Unit (VRU) supplies the motor taxation transactions data and the Road Maintenance and Road Improvement grant data - Tobin Consulting Engineers submit data directly to the LGMA for the 2018 National Litter Pollution Monitoring System Report that should be ready for publication in mid-2019 - data on drinking water quality will be taken from the EPA and will be based on the 2018 monitoring results of private water supplies if available by the time of publication - the Residential Tenancies Board supplies the number of registered tenancies - Enterprise Ireland supplies the data on jobs created with the assistance of LEOs, mentoring participant numbers and and trading online vouchers - the Road Management Office (RMO) supplies the PSCI ratings and the road kilometres that received Road Maintenance and Road Improvement works - the National Waste Collection Permit Office (NWCPO) supplies the brown bin usage data - the D/HPLG supplies the data regarding the staffing position at end 2018 and additional housing stock data. - An Taisce: The National Trust for Ireland will provide details for the new Waste / Environment Indicator, E4, the % of schools that have been awarded green flag status.
+- the Department of Transport, Tourism and Sport's (D/TTaS) Vehicle Registration Unit (VRU) supplies the motor taxation transactions data, - Tobin Consulting Engineers submit data directly to the LGMA for the 2019 National Litter Pollution Monitoring System Report that should be ready for publication in mid-2020, - data on drinking water quality will be taken from the EPA and will be based on the 2019 monitoring results of private water supplies if available by the time of publication, - the Residential Tenancies Board supplies the number of registered tenancies, - Enterprise Ireland supplies the data on jobs created with the assistance of LEOs, mentoring participant numbers and trading online vouchers,

+- the Road Management Office (RMO) supplies the PSCI ratings, the road kilometres that received Road Maintenance and Road Improvement works and the amount expended on those works, - the National Waste Collection Permit Office (NWCPO) supplies the 3-bin service data, - the D/HPLG supplies the data regarding the staffing position at end 2019 and additional housing stock data, - An Taisce: The National Trust for Ireland will provide details for the Waste / Environment Indicator, E4, % of schools that have been awarded/renewed green flag status, - The Sustainable Energy Auhtority of Ireland (SEAI) will provide the data for the Waste / Environment Indicator E5, energy efficiency performance.

-In the case of these indicators, data will be obtained from the relevant suppliers and local authorities will be required to confirm it only.
+In the case of these indicators, data will be obtained from the relevant suppliers and local authorities will be required to confirm it only once uploaded to LGReturns.